FAQs About the UMD MSW Program

 I see you don’t have a clinical ‘track’.
 Can I still get my clinical license (LICSW) after attending your program?

 - YES!!
 Both advanced standing and foundation students can complete the required number of clinical content hours needed for clinical licensure in Minnesota.
-Advanced standing students work closely with their faulty advisors to maximize their hours through specific coursework.
+Advanced standing students work closely with their faculty advisors to maximize their hours through specific coursework.

 - We offer several courses on advanced practice in mental health, as well as internship sites with a clinical focus.